-Facility Leases
+Leases

-In 2004, the Company subleased its corporate headquarters under a non-cancelable operating lease that expired in September 2006.
 In May 2006, the Company entered into a six-year operating lease for 23,494 square feet of office space.
-The Company received certain tenant improvement allowances and rent abatement and has an option to extend the lease for five years.
+The Company received certain tenant improvement allowances and rent abatement and has an option to extend the lease for five years following the expiration of the initial term.
 Monthly rental payments are adjusted on an annual basis and the lease expires in September 2012.
-As security for the lease, the landlord required a letter of credit in the amount of \$1,581,130.
-The letter of credit is collateralized by a certificate of deposit in the same amount that is classified as restricted cash in the accompanying balance sheet.
-The required amount subject to the letter of credit and corresponding certificate of deposit will be reduced by 22% on each of the first four anniversaries of the commencement of the lease.
+As security for the lease, a letter of credit in the initial amount of \$1,581,130 was required by the landlord.
+The letter of credit is collateralized by a certificate of deposit in the same amount that is classified as restricted cash in the Company's balance sheet.
+The required amount subject to the letter of credit and corresponding certificate of deposit may be reduced by 22% on each of the first four anniversaries of the commencement of the lease.
+During the fourth quarter of 2007, the letter of credit was reduced by \$347,848 in accordance with the agreement and the related restricted cash was adjusted by a like amount.

-The Company has entered into a sublease agreement for a portion of its unused office space, through the third quarter of 2010.
-Rent expense, net of sublease rent income, for the three months ended March 31, 2007 and 2006 was \$163,006 and \$50,684, respectively.
-Since May 26, 2004 (inception) the Company has incurred \$1,139,989 of net rent expense.
+In January 2007, the Company entered into a sublease agreement for a portion of its unused office space, to be in effect through the third quarter of 2009.
+Rent expense, net of sublease rent income, for the three months ended March 31, 2008 and 2007 was \$138,244 and \$163,006, respectively.
+Since May 26, 2004 (inception) through March 31, 2008, the Company has incurred net rent expense of \$1,716,112.